 - Banks, S&L's, Credit Unions

-Mobile Money Transfer Spreading from Africa to Europe
+Mobile Money Transfer Spreading From Africa to Europe

-Mobile money transfer is now on its way to Europe.
+It is now on its way to Europe.

 To consolidate its business elsewhere, Vodaphone also introduced mobile money services in India and Egypt in 2013 and the adoption is monumental.

 Vodaphone Mpesa Goes To Europe